-- The Montana Judicial Branch consists of roughly 1,200 individuals: 492 state employees and 708 local government employees. - 22 permanent positions provide information technology services to the Branch. - Court locations exist in all 56 Montana counties. - ❖ 5 systems are supported: C-Track Case Management (Supreme Court); Juvenile Case Assessment and Tracking System (Youth Courts), FullCourt Case Management (Courts of Limited Jurisdiction and District Courts), FullCourt Jury (COLJ & District) and Montana Courts E-Filing. - ❖ The Judicial Branch's operating budget for FY23 was \$56,235,396.
-The IT budget as a percent of the total was 9.9% (\$5,551,455). - ❖ In FY23, court generated fines, fees, and forfeitures deposited into the state general fund amounted to \$8.82 million with \$1.10 being generated from the Court IT surcharge.1
+- The Montana Judicial Branch consists of roughly 1150 individuals: 475 state employees and 675 local government employees, an increase of 45 state and 105 local over the 2018 numbers. - 22 permanent positions provide information technology services to the Branch. - Court locations exist in all 56 Montana counties. - 4 systems are supported: C-Track Case Management (Supreme Court); Juvenile Case Assessment and Tracking System (Youth Courts), FullCourt Case Management (Courts of Limited Jurisdiction and District Courts), and Montana Courts E-Filing. - The Judicial Branch's operating budget for FY20 was \$53,910,755.
+The IT budget as a percent of the total was 8.7%. - In FY20, court generated fines, fees, and forfeitures deposited into the state general fund amounted to \$8.7 million with \$1.23 being generated from the Court IT surcharge.1

-1 The FY23 operating budget consists of all HB2 appropriations and the FY23 Court IT surcharge provided by the Department of Revenue.
+1 The FY20 operating budget consists of all HB2 appropriations and the FY20 fines, fees, and forfeiture amounts were provided by the Department of Revenue.